 This tour is ideal if you’re interested in history, especially Roman history, and want a comfortable, active outdoor experience.
 It’s suitable for those who are comfortable on a bike, but the electric bikes make it accessible even if you’re not an avid cyclist.

-It’s perfect for adventurous travelers who want to combine sightseeing with some physical activity, or for curious visitors eager to explore beyond the city.
+It’s great for adventurous travelers who want to combine sightseeing with some physical activity, or for curious visitors eager to explore beyond the city.
 Since the tour isn’t suitable for wheelchair users, those with mobility issues should look for alternatives.

 It’s also a good choice for small groups and families, as many reviews mention the friendly, inclusive atmosphere.
 Just be prepared for a five-hour commitment, including some time outdoors in variable weather.